berkankiraz/QR-Code-generator/README.md

 # QR-Code-generator

-There are 3 basic qr code genereators in main.py.You can uncooment what you want.
+There are 3 basic qr code genereators in main.py.You can uncomment what you want.